tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/购买指南_intl_en.md

-﻿Game Multimedia Engine (GME) provides Voice Chat, Voice Messaging and Voice-to-Text services at the following prices.
+﻿Game Multimedia Engine (GME) provides Voice Chat, Voice Messaging and Speech-to-Text services at the following prices.

 ## Voice Chat
 Voice Chat is a pay-as-you-go service billed by voice duration on a monthly basis.

-#### Price list
+### Pricing

 <table>
    <tr>